 - 1. An investigation will result when something serious in nature (for example, potential violations of University policies, state, or federal law), is reported.
-Student Life & Leadership will pursue contact with any and all available individuals named in or resulting from interviews on the subject.
+Student Leadership & Involvement Center will pursue contact with any and all available individuals named in or resulting from interviews on the subject.
 An investigation will include conversations with any or all involved or relevant campus departments, community agencies, administrators, faculty members or students. - 2.
-Parties/chapters will be notified by Student Life & Leadership via letter that a report has been filed with the office and that they must respond within a designated timeframe to schedule the investigation meeting.
-Student Life & Leadership will also contact the regional or inter/national fraternity or sorority organization in an attempt to coordinate a review by the regional or inter/national organization. - 3.
+Parties/chapters will be notified by Student Leadership & Involvement Center via letter that a report has been filed with the office and that they must respond within a designated timeframe to schedule the investigation meeting.
+Student Leadership & Involvement Center will also contact the regional or inter/national fraternity or sorority organization in an attempt to coordinate a review by the regional or inter/national organization. - 3.
 If the allegation is found to have merit, a hearing may be called.
-The Administrative Hearing Board will be comprised of between three and five members, comprised of CSUSM faculty, administrator, and staff representatives and the GLC President or appropriate designee, called together for the sole purpose of reviewing the circumstances of the case and provide a recommendation to Student Life & Leadership regarding the matter. - 4.
+The Administrative Hearing Board will be comprised of between three and five members, comprised of CSUSM faculty, administrator, and staff representatives and the GLC President or appropriate designee, called together for the sole purpose of reviewing the circumstances of the case and provide a recommendation to Student Leadership & Involvement Center regarding the matter. - 4.
 Chapters/ are permitted to have an advisor present during the hearing.
 The advisor's purpose is to provide support to the chapter; the advisor may not speak on behalf of the chapter or directly address the hearing board.
 Attorneys are not permitted in the hearing process. - 5.
-If a chapter or individual fails to respond to schedule a hearing, a hearing may be held in their absence and decision made based solely on the information contained in the initial report and any additional information gathered by Student Life & Leadership. - 6.
-Upon review of the initial report and recommendations by the Administrative Hearing Board, the Director of Student Life & Leadership will issue a hearing summary letter that either releases the chapter from responsibility or outlines a sanction, based on the nature of the complaint. - 7.
-Chapters/ have the opportunity to appeal in writing to the Office of the Dean of Students within five business days of receiving written notification of the sanction(s). - 8.
-Appeals - a.
-A written request must be submitted to the Dean of Students within five business days of receiving written notification of the sanction(s). - b.
-Failure to appeal will indicate an acceptance of the sanction(s). - c.
-Upon appeal, sanction(s) could remain the same, increase, or decrease in severity. - d.
-The criteria for an appeal are limited to the following grounds: - i.
-New evidence is available that was not heard at the time of the hearing. - ii.
-There was a procedural error that substantially affected the outcome of the hearing.
+If a chapter or individual fails to respond to schedule a hearing, a hearing may be held in their absence and decision made based solely on the information contained in the initial report and any additional information gathered by Student Leadership & Involvement Center. - 6.
+Upon review of the initial report and recommendations by the Administrative Hearing Board, the Director of Student Leadership & Involvement Center will issue a hearing summary letter that either releases the chapter from responsibility or outlines a sanction, based on the nature of the complaint. - 7.
+Chapters/ have the opportunity to appeal in writing to the Office of the Dean of Students within five business days of receiving written notification of the sanction(s).